|The Intel he has is that you have defense tokens you thought you were going to use against this attack|

 |That man is playing Galaga!|

 Essentially he's a fancier Skilled First Officer that should only really be seen on Command 3 ships.
 Don't put him on a command 2; save 3 points and use Skilled First Officer instead.
-He's not bad, but until we see how much people use Cham I really can't recommend him on anything short of a large base ship.
+He's not bad, but until we see a reason for people to use Cham (spoiler, it hasn't been much as far as I know) I really can't recommend him on anything short of a large base ship.

 |Sonny and Cher|